violetrollergirl/violetrollergirl.com/resources/for-providers/using-cryptocurrency/wallet-apps/index.md

 - supports the [private cryptocurrencies]({% link resources/for-providers/using-cryptocurrency/primer/index.md %}#two-kinds-of-cryptocurrencies-private-and-not-private) (Zcash and/or Monero) I need to use, and
 - operates in a [self-custodial]({% link resources/for-providers/using-cryptocurrency/primer/index.md %}#self-custody-or-bust) way so I'm not re-introducing the risks of being de-banked by using a third-party service.

 These are my two deal-breakers.
 If the wallet app doesn't support Zcash or Monero, then it's not very useful to me because it won't support the privacy-preserving technologies I rely on to keep my financial data private.
 Similarly, if the wallet app doesn't work in a self-custody manner, then it's not really a wallet, it's a teller window at a bank, which means I don't actually have any of my money on my person.
-(The bank is holding on to it for me, which means they can unilaterally deny me access to my own money.)
+(The bank is holding on to it for me, which means they can unilaterally deny me access to my own money should they ever choose, for whatever reason, to do so.)

-In addition to the two above considerations, I would also like my wallet app to work with some other time-tested privacy tools so that not only my financial transactions but also my use of the Internet is kept private and secure.

 The cryptocurrency ecosystem evolves quickly, but as of this writing there are two very clear winners.
 I'll show you both.